glimpse-editor/glimpse-editor.github.io/content/about.md

 ## Are you going to publish this for my favorite Linux distribution? {#are-you-going-to-publish-this-for-my-favorite-linux-distribution}
 You can see all the Linux installation methods we are aware of for Glimpse Image Editor on [our downloads page](/downloads/).

-We intend to provide our own directly-supported AppImage builds very soon.
-You can track the progress here: [#108](https://github.com/glimpse-editor/Glimpse/issues/108).
+We already publish builds on [Flathub](https://flathub.org/apps/details/org.glimpse_editor.Glimpse) and [the Snap Store](https://snapcraft.io/glimpse-editor).

-We already publish builds on [Flathub](https://flathub.org/apps/details/org.glimpse_editor.Glimpse) and [Snapcraft](https://snapcraft.io/glimpse-editor).
+You can also install our latest development snapshot as an [AppImage](https://appimage.github.io/Glimpse-Image-Editor/).

 All other installation mechanisms for Linux are considered "community supported".
 That means we do not have any say about how they are built, packaged or maintained.
 We link to them, but if you raise bug tickets with us we may direct you back to those sources instead.

-At the request of package maintainers, we have run `make dist` against source tarballs from Glimpse Image Editor 0.1.2 onwards.
+We recommend Linux/BSD distribution package maintainers mark `gimp` and `glimpse` packages as conflicts for the time being.
+We intend to resolve those conflicts in Glimpse Image Editor 0.3.0 (expected July 2021) by standardizing on the `glimpse-editor` command, updating the manual pages and refactoring `libgimp` to `libglimpse`.
+You can track progress here: [#7](https://github.com/glimpse-editor/Glimpse/issues/7)

 [Return to top](#contents)